apioo/fusio/public/help/app.md

 secret.
 With the access token it is possible to request protected API endpoints.
 There is a default consumer implementation located at `consumer/` which enables a user to manage their apps.
 The consumer can use any OAuth2 client to request an access token.
-Fusio supports by default the `authorization_code` and `password` grant type.
+Fusio supports by default the `authorization_code`, `implicit` and `password` grant type.
 More detailed informations about the [OAuth2] flow.

 ### Authorization code